iamrdk21/Website1/_posts/2020-05-17-why-this-blog.md

 So, that's how this expedition began.

 This blog will not have an audience-targeted niche.
 I'll write about various topics, most which will revolve around technology, politics, travel (as I've travelled a fair amount), rubik's cube, biking and well thing's which spike an interest in me.
-One thing's for sure: <strong>You'll get bored reading the posts that are shared on this blog.</strong>
+One thing's for sure: <strong>You'll not get bored reading the posts that are shared on this blog.</strong>

 If anybody would like their content/article to be posted on this blog, they can reach out to me using any of the links given in the footer (the bottom of the page).
-The content will be posted along with credits and social media links of the author.
+The content will be posted along with credits and the social media links of the author.